iRobot Roomba 671 robotic vacuum cleaner review

 With it fully charged, you can set it running.
 It’s best to watch it for the first few times, so you get a feel for how it cleans and to protect any cables or valuables that might have been left in its path.

 So we’ll start by Pressing the CLEAN button will turn the unit on and activate the basic mode.
-Once cleaning the CLEAN button turns into a pause/re-start button, allowing you to momentarily stop your 671.
+Once it’s work, this button turns into a pause/re-start button, allowing you to momentarily stop your Roomba.

 If you need it to stop for any reasons, push the DOCK button and it will stop cleaning and return to its charging dock.
 As it automatically charges, docking is fine at any point.